stevenlanders/stevenlanders.github.io/_posts/2014-09-04-serialization-groovy-json.markdown

 ### JSON Proposal

-One solution is very straightforward.
+One solution is very straightforward - don't use proper "Serialization" - because it may not actually be what you need.
 The downside to this is that `==` is not satisfied, but you probably do not need this!

 Here's a basic example using Groovy's helpful [JsonOutput](http://groovy.codehaus.org/gapi/groovy/json/JsonOutput.html) and [JsonSlurper](http://groovy.codehaus.org/gapi/groovy/json/JsonSlurper.html) classes.